 Judith Gurewich, Publisher

 Judith Gurewich is the publisher of Other Press, a position she has held since 2002.
-Under her leadership, Other Press has become a highly respected and award winning publisher of literary fiction and non-fiction, including titles such as Hurry Down Sunshine, The Glass Room and The Unit.
+Under her leadership, Other Press has become a highly respected and award-winning publisher of literary fiction and non-fiction, including titles such as Hurry Down Sunshine, The Glass Room, and The Unit.
 Born in Canada and raised in Belgium, she holds a law degree from Brussels University as well as a master’s of law from Columbia University and a PhD in sociology from Brandeis University.
 She now resides in Cambridge, MA.
-Judith is also a Lacanian trained psychoanalyst, practicing part time.
+Judith is also a Lacanian trained psychoanalyst, practicing part-time.
 She loves to edit, pitch, cook, walk, and swim.

-Sarah Reidy, Publicity Director
+Jessica Greer, Publicity Director

-Lauren Shekari, Assistant Director of Subsidiary Rights
+Lauren Shekari, Director of Subsidiary Rights

 Born in Texas from a long line of ranchers and outlaws, but having lived in New York City for over ten years, Lauren considers herself a dual citizen.
 She takes equal pleasure in homemade tamales and absurdly priced artisanal coffee, two-stepping to Willy Nelson and heated discussions about third wave feminism.
 Prior to joining Other Press, Lauren worked at The Susan Golomb Literary Agency and Bloomsbury Publishing, where her love for travel and books found a perfect union in foreign rights.
 She feels honored to help connect good books with readers around the world.